master-josh/Baileys/README.md

 If the connection is successful, you will see a QR code printed on your terminal screen, scan it with WhatsApp on your phone and you'll be logged in!

+**Note:** install `qrcode-terminal` using `yarn add qrcode-terminal` to auto-print the QR to the terminal.

+**Note:** the code to support the legacy version of WA Web (pre multi-device) has been removed in v5.
+Only the standard multi-device connection is now supported.
+This is done as WA seems to have completely dropped support for the legacy version.

+## Connecting native mobile api

+Baileys also supports the native mobile API, which allows users to authenticate as a standalone WhatsApp client using their phone number.

+Run the [example](Example/example.ts) file with ``--mobile`` cli flag to use the native mobile API.

 ## Configuring the Connection

 You can configure the connection by passing a `SocketConfig` object.